Solarbird2017/Data-Imputation/README.md

 2. Imputation accuracy is verified with different Machine Learning classifiers and Neural Networks.
 3. Scikit-learn and Pytorch packages need to be installed before running the Python code.

-We use the algorithm to handling the missing data problem in electronic health records (EHRs).
+We use the algorithm to handle the missing data problems in electronic health records (EHRs).
 Due to the privacy, we cannot release the original EHR dataset.